 The HRRC has a Charter approved by the Board.
 A copy of the Charter is available on the Company's website.
-The HRRC currently consists of four non-executive directors, three of whom are independent.
-It is chaired by an independent director, Mr Bell.
+The HRRC currently consists of four non-executive directors, all of whom are independent.
+It is chaired by an independent director, Gavin Bell.
+This year, Deborah Homewood joined the HRRC and Andrew Bolam resigned from the HRRC, as part of the re-organisation of responsibilities amongst the directors.
+The other members of the HRRC are Michael Carapiet and John Prendiville.

 Under its Charter, the HRRC assists and advises the Board on director selection, recommendation and appointment practices; director performance evaluation processes and criteria; Board composition; and succession planning for the Board and the executives.
 This is to ensure that the Board is of a size and composition conducive to making appropriate decisions, with the benefit of a variety of perspectives and skills and in the best interests of the Company as a whole.
+The Committee's role is also to advise the Board on remuneration policies and practices for the Board, management, and other members of staff who are responsible for the financial soundness of the Company.